-Students: Beginning July 1, 2021, all students who live, learn, or work in person at the University of Virginia during the 2021-2022 academic year must be fully vaccinated.
-These individuals are also required to receive a booster by January 14, 2022, or 30 days after their first day of eligibility for a booster shot.
-Please see current CDC guidelines for eligibility, timing, and which booster to receive.
+Students: Beginning July 1, all students who live, learn, or work in person at the University of Virginia during the 2021-2022 academic year must be fully vaccinated.
 Students may seek a medical or religious exemption to the vaccination requirement.
-Students who were previously granted exemptions from COVID-19 vaccination for the 2021-2022 academic year do not need to take any action regarding the booster shot requirement.
 Students with approved medical or religious exemptions will be subject to pre-arrival and weekly testing requirements and other public health measures such as masking as determined by the University.
 Students who do not complete pre-arrival testing as well as students who are not vaccinated and not approved for an exemption will not be permitted to come to Grounds after July 1, 2021.